 The Parisian poor quickly reacted to these child abductions, attacking bandoliers in the street.
 On March 29, 1720, in the place du grève, nearly 300 members of Paris’s poor swarmed a group of fifteen bandoliers who had arrested four adult vagabonds, six prostitutes, and twelve children.
 Although the poor had little problem with the vagabonds and prostitutes being arrested, the people loudly condemned the arrest of the children, claiming that this was “simple kidnapping” and that the bandoliers were “shipping children to their deaths.”
 As the mob grew angrier, the bandoliers tried to escape, but their efforts to flee the scene resulted in violence, with seven of the bandoliers murdered and the remaining eight severely injured.
 By the summer of 1720, seventeen bandoliers were murdered in Paris and another three were murdered in La Rochelle.
 Seeing the chaos that bandoliers and the Company caused among the masses, the king put a stop to bandoliers, outlawing their practices in 1722.

 Although the Company continued to receive children from Parisian poor houses, orphanages, and hospitals until 1732, after bandoliers were outlawed, it no longer made attempts to recover or replace runaways.
 Furthermore, the Company’s actions became much more furtive.
 Previously, the Company staged elaborate parades, marching children from Paris’ city center to the city’s walls in order to showcase future migrants.
 The Company often dressed the children in fanciful attire, putting ribbons in their hair and adorning them with various flags, suggesting this migration was a celebratory event.
 Yet, they were shackled, just like convicts.
 These curious images only fueled the Parisian mobs’ anger towards the Company.
 After bandoliers were outlawed, the Company voluntarily stopped the public parade of children through the streets of Paris.
 Instead, they were often transported late at night through the streets of Paris in order to avoid public demonstration.
-Despite these changes in practice, by 1732 the Mississippi Company successfully transported 1,129 children to the Louisiana territories, most of who settled in New Orleans.

 Reflecting on this story as well as others of child trafficking and separation, I am struck by how much of it resonates with current events.
 Poor record keeping, judgment calls about the morality of the children themselves, and the power of the state – all of these loom large not only in history but also in contemporary events.
 Policies of family separation and child abduction belong in the past, not in our present.